Sadashiva: Five faces

-The five faces of Sadasiva are sometimes identified with Mahadeva, Parvati, Nandi, Bhairava and Sadasiva himself.
-The ten arms of Sadasiva represent the ten directions.
-Another variation of Sadasiva later evolved into another form of Shiva known as Mahasadasiva, in which Shiva is depicted with twenty-five heads with and fifty arms.
-Given accounts relating to Sadasiva are collected from Kamika Agamam and Vishnudharmottara Purana.
+The five faces of Sadashiva are sometimes identified with Mahadeva, Parvati, Nandi, Bhairava and Sadashiva himself.
+The ten arms of Sadashiva represent the ten directions.
+Another variation of Sadashiva later evolved into another form of Shiva known as Mahasadasiva, in which Shiva is depicted with twenty-five heads with and fifty arms.
+Given accounts relating to Sadashiva are collected from Kamika Agamam and Vishnudharmottara Purana.